-The only way researchers can get a really clear idea of the effects of stretching is to conduct randomised trials.
-(Here’s a clear explanation of why randomised trials are special that you can read later.)
+The only way researchers can get a really clear idea of the effects of stretching is to conduct randomized trials.
+(Here’s a clear explanation of why randomized trials are special that you can read later.)

 Together, these trials strongly suggest stretching doesn’t appreciably reduce injury risk.

 A number of other randomized trials have investigated the effects of stretching before and after physical activity on the soreness experienced after exercise.
 They suggest stretching does reduce soreness, but the effect is very small.